Azure/acr/docs/custom-domain/registry-setup.md

   - Consider using [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview)
 - A _premium_ Azure Container Registry.
 See [here](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-azure-cli) for instructions on how to create one.
 - Your custom domain names.
 The following two are required:
-  - custom registry domain to access the registry REST API: `container-registry.contoso.com`
+  - Custom registry domain to access the registry REST API.
+Example for the `contoso.com` domain: `container-registry.contoso.com`
-  - custom data domain to access the registry content: `eastus-registry-data.contoso.com`
+  - Custom data domain to access the registry content.
+Again, example for `contoso.com`: `eastus-registry-data.contoso.com`
     - Note that the custom data domain is region specific.
 For geo-replicated registries, each region should have its own custom data endpoint.

   For each domain, you must prepare a single PEM formatted file containing the TLS private key and public certificate: